bashbaugh/cloud-storage-file-browser/README.md

 Note that if you want to upload it to a subdirectory (of your CDN for example) you may need to make a few React configuration changes.

+---

+If you have any questions or run into any problems or need help hosting it, open an issue (or email me at `scitronboy[at]gmail[dot]com`).

+Contributions are always welcome!